M.S. in Environmental Science

 Our Master's Programs are intended for students and professionals who hold a Bachelor's degree in one of the branches of Engineering or the Sciences.
 Courses are taught in the evenings at LMU's Westchester Campus.
 Programs are typically completed in five or six semesters.
 Courses are also offered during the summers which could shorten the time to complete.
 The flexible format is designed so you can proceed at your own pace to earn your graduate degree.

-Through the Department of Civil Engineering and Environmental Science prospective students can earn a Master of Science in Engineering (M.S.) in Environmental Science and have the option of emphasizing in Urban Ecology.
+Through the Department of Civil Engineering and Environmental Science prospective students can earn a Master of Science in Engineering (M.S.) in Environmental Science.

 Jeremy Pal, Ph.D.